 A few content ideas to consider include:

 Publish blog posts on your website and then share links to those blog posts on your social media profiles.
-Blog posts can answer questions that patients frequently ask, they can discuss your treatments and services, or they can talk about timely topics.
+Blog posts can answer questions that patients frequently ask, they can discuss your treatments and services, or talk about timely topics.

 Photos and videos

 If you are quoted in a media article, share that, too.
 Even though the article is not original to you, your quote is.
 Plus, you can add more context to the article in the post itself.
 This kind of post positions you as a leader in your community and field and should be shared around.

 3. Engage where appropriate